Arif2312323/Todo-App/Readme.md

 This is a Simple to-do application
-It hast the following features-
+It has the following features-

 -Create a new todo task
 -See all existing todo tasks